PHT-Medic/documentation/src/guide/user/components.md

 We support the  [IBM FHIR Server](https://hub.docker.com/r/ibmcom/ibm-fhir-server), [Blaze](https://github.com/samply/blaze) and [HAPI](https://hapifhir.io) server.
 University hospital Tübingen is using the IBM FHIR server.

-#### Keycloak
+#### IAM
-A user within the central user interface has always to be associated to a station.
+A user within the central user interface is always associated to a station.
 Each station can independently use different IAMs.
-We in Tübingen use [Keycloak](https://hub.docker.com/r/jboss/keycloak/) for our user management.
+We in Tübingen use [Keycloak](https://hub.docker.com/r/jboss/keycloak/) for our identity management.

 ## Credits